timduru/Kat.PoiyomiToonShader/README.md

 ![image](https://user-images.githubusercontent.com/2088877/169650150-55b3b87c-f874-4fca-af9e-50dc11a1163d.png)

+The shader includes Luma Worlds autodetection, so you can also leave it on at all time, and when you're not in a luma world it'll automatically switch back to audiolink only.

-The Enable switch can be animated so that you can disable it outside of Furality's worlds.
+You also have the Enable switch that can be animated so that you can enable/disable the feature at will at run time through an animation.
-When Disabled the behaviour will simply go back and behave like before with the regular audiolink driver.
+When Disabled the behaviour will simply also go back and behave like before with the regular audiolink driver.

 In addition there is an Emission Pulse Variation parameter: what it does is that it makes the animations/values vary through time. when it's checked it will look more like a pulsing effect compared to blinking "hard" when it's unchecked.